 Record-by-record: a "record" is all the information collected from a single respondent.
-Thus, it would be a single "row" on the Tally Sheet or a completed Attendee Survey (questionnaire).
+Thus, it would be a completed Attendee Survey (questionnaire) or a single "row" on the Tally Sheet.

 Household Travel Party: a household travel party, household party, or "party" is all the people travelling together and/or who came to the event together and who live in the same permanent residence.
 Because spending information is collected at the "household party" level but sampling and counting is done at the "person" level, for some parts of the weighting and projection process, it is necessary to convert between "people" and "parties".